MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 You can also change the settings of advanced features, such as:
 *   [Workspaces][DevtoolsGuideWorkspacesIndex].
 *   Filter library code with the **Ignore List**.
 *   Define the **Devices** you want to include in the device simulation and test mode.
-For more information, navigate to [Emulate mobile devices in Microsoft Edge DevTools][DevtoolsGuideDeviceModeIndex].
+For more information, see [Emulate mobile devices in Microsoft Edge DevTools][DevtoolsGuideDeviceModeIndex].
 *   Select a network **Throttling** profile.
 *   Define simulated **Locations**.
 *   Customize keyboard **Shortcuts**.
 For example, to use the same shortcuts in DevTools as in Visual Studio Code, select **Match shortcuts from preset** > **Visual Studio Code**.